Career Definition for a Commercial Artist

 Alternate Career Options

 Individuals pursuing degrees in commercial design may be interested in similar occupation fields, including desktop publishing and drafting.

 A desktop publisher creates visually pleasing layouts of art and text using computer software; a desktop publisher may acquire and format art and content for books, brochures and related printed material.
 Many desktop publishers have an associate's degree or greater in fields like graphic design or graphic communications.
 On-the-job training is also common.

-The BLS reports that desktop publishing jobs are expected to decline 21% from 2014-2024, since many of the tasks performed by desktop publishers have also become part of other, related jobs, like web designer and copy editor.
-The ubiquity of software that can perform what used to be specialized desktop publishing tasks and the propensity for businesses and organizations to put materials online instead of having them printed is also expected to affect job growth.
-The BLS reports that desktop publishers earned a median of $39,840 in 2015.
+The BLS reports that desktop publishing jobs are expected to decline 14% from 2016-2026, since many of the tasks performed by desktop publishers have also become part of other, related jobs, like web designer and editors.
+The propensity for businesses and organizations to put materials online instead of having them printed is also expected to affect job growth.
+The BLS reports that desktop publishers earned a median of $42,350 in 2017.

 Once engineers and architects have drawn up their designs, it's the job of a drafter to use computer-aided design and drafting software to turn those designs into usable technical drawings.
 Drafters can specialize; for example, an electrical drafter works on wiring plans, a civil drafter makes topographical maps, and mechanical drafters draw up assembly plans.

 Drafting usually requires an associate's degree in drafting, although depending on the area of specialization, a bachelor's degree is sometimes required.
 Professional certification is available.
-The BLS predicts that jobs for drafters will decrease 3% from 2014-2024.
-The BLS also reports that pay for drafters can vary by area of specialty; in 2015, architectural and civil drafters earned median pay of $50,710 electrical drafters earned median pay of $59,520, and mechanical drafters earned median pay of $53,520.
+The BLS predicts that jobs for all drafters will increase 7% from 2016-2026.
+The BLS also reports that pay for drafters can vary by area of specialty; in 2017, architectural and civil drafters earned median pay of $52,870, electrical drafters earned median pay of $59,690, and mechanical drafters earned median pay of $55,130.